 With only 64 years left to run we estimate the price of your lease extension to be between £14,300 and £16,400 as well as costs.

-The suggested premium range that we have given is a general guide to costs for renewing a lease, but we are not able to advice on the actual costs in the absence of detailed due diligence.
+The figure that we have given is a general guide to costs for extending a lease, but we cannot give you the actual costs in the absence of detailed investigations.
 Do not use the figures in tribunal or court proceedings.
-There are no doubt additional issues that need to be taken into account and clearly you want to be as accurate as possible in your negotiations.
-Please do not move forward based on this information without first getting professional advice.
+There are no doubt other concerns that need to be considered and you obviously should be as accurate as possible in your negotiations.
+Neither should you take any other action based on this information without first getting professional advice.